Monday, November 25, 2024

 From teapots in their majestic insignificance.

-And tells me hold until the latest howling tempest dies.
+He tells me hold until the latest howling tempest dies.

 © 2024 by Tom King